-Other than the above, no performance rights in Lord Resources Limited were granted to, were forfeited by, or were exercised by Key Management Personnel of the Company (as part of their remuneration).
+No performance rights in Lord Resources Limited were granted to, were forfeited by, or were exercised by Key Management Personnel of the Company (as part of their remuneration).
 The Company has not granted any performance rights since the end of the financial year to any Key Management Personnel as part of their remuneration.